jordipons/sklearn-audio-transfer-learning/README.md

 # Audio Transfer Learning with Scikit-learn and Tensorflow
-We use pre-trained Tensorflow models as audio feature extractors.
-Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on a CPU.
+We use pre-trained Tensorflow models as audio feature extractors, and Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on a CPU.

 See the pipeline when using the [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset) model:

 <p align="center"><img src="sklearn-audio-transfer-learning.png"  height="65"></p>

-This material is prepared to learn about Tensorflow, Scikit-learn, and deep learning in general.
+This material was prepared to learn about Tensorflow, Scikit-learn, and deep learning in general.
 Besides, due to the simplicity of Scikit-learn, this toolkit can be employed to easily build proof-of-concept models with your own data.

 ## Installation: